devalot/git/content/history/mistakes.md

 You finish creating a commit and then realize:

-  * Forgot to add a file to the staging area
+  * Forgot to add a file to the index

   * You have typos in your commit message